← SCRUDGE REPORT

 Defense One · WEDNESDAY, MAY 13, 2026

-West Point Study Finds Cadets Can Be Trained to Appreciate AI Recommendations
+Study Finds West Point Cadets Can Be Trained to Better Evaluate AI Systems

 Researchers trained west point cadets to spot problems in ai system outputs.
 The cadets got better at spotting problems on the specific test the researchers built.
 The study stopped there.
 It did not measure how long this training lasts before the systems change.
 It did not measure deployment lag.
 It did not measure whether the training transfers to systems the cadets have never seen.